Dak Prescott Player Prop Bets for NFL Week 11 | Dallas vs. Kansas City 11/21/2021

 Matchup vs. Kansas City

-- Prescott had 249 passing yards in one matchup against the Chiefs, 50.5 yards fewer than his over/under for Sunday.
+- Prescott threw for 249 passing yards in one matchup against the Chiefs, 50.5 fewer yards his over/under in Sunday's game.

 - Prescott threw multiple touchdown passes in that contest against the Chiefs.